woburenshini/Avazu-Banner-Position-A-B-Testing-with-R/README.md

 **Fist step data preparing**

 The first step of our Avazu A/B test is load raw dataset and summarize feature of interest.
-We use dplyr for table manipulation.
+We use R package dplyr for table manipulation.